MrCodeSniper/P2P-project/README.md

 That's all.
 It's base package of java environment!

-To Do List
+Skills
 ----------

-- Travis CI integration
+- http-Retrofit+okhttp
-- Mail events：specify kinds of events
+- Frame-MVC
 - Gray released：specify servers
 - Websocket instead of poll
 - A manager of static source